cwieder/PathIntegrate/docs/docs/input.md

 The molecule IDs should match those of the desired pathway database (i.e. ChEBI IDs, UniProt IDs, and ENSEMBL genes for Reactome; and KEGG IDs for KEGG).
 The values in the DataFrame should be the molecule abundances for each sample.

+!!! note

+    The omics data should be pre-processed before inputting into PathIntegrate.
+PathIntgrate will automatically standardise the data, but it is recommended to log-transform the data before inputting into PathIntegrate.

 | sample_id   | 1372     | 16610    | 72665    | 30915    | 37373    | Group     |